marifrahmawan/hello-world/README.md

 # hello-world
-first step to learn git
+this is second step to learn git im learning to create a new branch for commit.

+wish me luck :)